 Funds for BS-EIS scholarships are provided by the support and generosity of the Friends of DMI.
-This scholarship is designated for incoming freshmen who declare entertainment industry studies as their major.
+This scholarship is designated for incoming freshmen who meet the scholarship criteria and declare entertainment industry studies as their major.

 BS-EIS Transfer Student Scholarship

 Funds for BS-EIS scholarships are provided by the support and generosity of the Friends of DMI.
-This scholarship is designated for incoming transfers who have successfully completed a minimum of 60 hours of work and declared entertainment industry studies as their major.
+This scholarship is designated for incoming transfers who meet the scholarship criteria, have successfully completed a minimum of 60 hours of work, and declared entertainment industry studies as their major.